hans-mayer/blog/_posts/2026-05-03-RTK-base-rover-with-Ublox-GNSS-receivers.markdown

 Base station is a Raspberry Pi5 with a [ZED-X20P](/2026/03/09/u-blox_ZED-X20P.html){:target="_blank"} from U-blox.
 The pi-hat is from sparkfun. <br>
 Rover is a Raspberry Pi4 with a [ZED-F9P](/2022/07/29/ublox-ZED-F9P.html){:target="_blank"} from U-blox.
 The pi-hat is from uputronics. <BR>
 OS is in both cases Debian 13 (trixie)

+Antennas <br>
+For X20P I use the antenna HAB-ANN-MB2 fix mounted on the top of my roof of my house. <br>
+F9P is using the HAB-ANN-MB-00-00 antenna of course mobile in the garden.
+To place it on a metal plate is an advantage.

 In both cases I use the second interface UART2 to communicate between base and rover for the RTCM traffic.
 How to setup I described in [second interface for u-blox receiver](/2026/03/09/second-interface-for-u-blox-receiver-on-pi4-and-pi5.html){:target="_blank"}

 In advance I want to say that this combination with ZED-X20P and ZED-F9P is not perfect but possible.
 The reasons are multiple: ZED-F9P can handle only the L1 and L2 band.
-ZED-X20P is designed for L1/L2/L5/E6/B3/L. Another reason is that ZED-X20P cannot handle GLONASS (Globalnaja nawigazionnaja sputnikowaja sistema) at the moment.
-(And maybe never) And the Navigation Indian Constellation (NavIC) can only be used by ZED-X20P.
-Independant of that I don't see any Indian satellite here in Vienna ( 48N 16E ).
-Therefore there are left 3 GNSS: GPS, Galileo and BeiDou as least common multiple and common source.
+ZED-X20P is designed for L1/L2/L5/E6/B3/L. Another reason is that ZED-X20P cannot handle GLONASS (Globalnaja nawigazionnaja sputnikowaja sistema) at the moment (and potentially never due to hardware/firmware focus or political situations).
+And the Navigation Indian Constellation (NavIC) can only be used by ZED-X20P.
+Independent of that I don't see any Indian satellite here in Vienna ( 48N 16E ).
+Therefore there are left 3 GNSS: GPS, Galileo and BeiDou as lowest common denominator and common source.

-Below you can find 2 scripts.
+Below you can find 2 scripts: `setup_base_sh` and `setup_rover_sh`.
 The first one is to setup the base station which is a little bit more laborious.
 The second one is for the rover.
 These scripts require certain prerequisites.
-For example there is a server with hostname "base" and "rover" or at least an DNS CNAME for it.
+For example there are servers with hostname "base" and "rover" or at least an DNS CNAME for it.
 SSH should be possible without password.

 functubxtool_ksh defines a function "ubxtool" like this